cogentcore/core/README.md

   xform?) and in general the Paint text interface needs a full redo to fit the constraints of svg and generally be simpler.

-* icons/actions/adjusthsl.svg has a rectangle with an opacity gradient -- not rendering
+* icons/actions/adjusthsl.svg has a rectangle with an opacity gradient -- not rendering -- unclear if any gradients are rendering properly

 * clip-path and ClipPath element..